paragkatkar/katacoda-scenarios-1/using-istanbul-nyc/intro.md

 **Step 3** - Reviewing the Tests

-**Step 4** -  Runing the Tests with Coverage and Reviewing the Results
+**Step 4** -  Running the Tests with Coverage and Reviewing the Results

 To proceed, click the `Continue` button.